 Yes, your personal information is secure – and respected.
 All information you give us is treated in the strictest confidence and used only to meet our legal obligations.
 Caesars Entertainment EMEA complies strictly with the requirements of Data Protection legislation and uses appropriate technical and organisational measures to ensure security of your personal information.

 We hope we’ve put to rest any concerns you may have about sharing information with us and reassured you about the reasons.
 If you still feel that you don’t want to provide the information we need, then, by law, we may have no choice but to stop the provision of our services and products to you, which also prevents you from gaming with us.

 We trust that this information is sufficient for you to be assured that we treat customer information with the utmost confidentiality.
-The copy of your financial information will be stored in a secure server controlled by the Compliance Department here at Caesars Entertainment EMEA head office and will only be available to Compliance Department team.
+The copy of your financial information will be stored in a secure server controlled by the Compliance Department here at Caesars Entertainment EMEA office and will only be available to Compliance Department staff.
 It will not be stored in any casino premise.